When we talk about defining “how much money is enough”, we first have to understand that there are two parts to the equation.

 I cut deals for $10,000 on a random Thursday just to feel a little better.
 It’s been the hardest sort of money addiction to let go of.

 I think one of the best ways to feel more comfortable and let this go, is to simply lay it all out.
-You’re witnessing that process unfold through this blog.
+You’re witnessing that process unfold through this retire early blog.
 Jenni and I have been working out all the details—developing plans and timelines—for years.

 Watching the market collapse a few months back and seeing our net worth plummet by hundreds of thousands of dollars, in a strange way, helped.
 We expected a correction at some point, after over a decade of economic expansion.
 We still had plenty of money, and a chunk in more defensive assets if things really went sideways.
+Most of our investments are in index funds like VTSAX or VTI which probably won’t go belly up.

 While I’m still working on it, I think I’ve mostly reassured myself that “enough is enough”.
+We’ve become more disciplined investors.

 I can remember times in the past thinking that I could sacrifice a bit more time to make more money.
 I could build a bigger business if a poured a little more heart and soul into it.
 A little more work and I could be rich.